rook/rook/Documentation/Upgrade/rook-upgrade.md

 In order to successfully upgrade a Rook cluster, the following prerequisites must be met:

 * The cluster should be in a healthy state with full functionality.
-Review the [health verification guide](health-verification.md) in order to verify your cluster is in a good starting state.
+Review the [health verification guide](health-verification.md) in order to verify a CephCluster is in a good starting state.
 * All pods consuming Rook storage should be created, running, and in a steady state.

 ## Rook Operator Upgrade

-In the examples given in this guide, we will be upgrading a live Rook cluster running `v1.11.7` to the version `v1.12.0`.
+The examples given in this guide upgrade a live Rook cluster running `v1.11.7` to the version `v1.12.0`.
 This upgrade should work from any official patch release of Rook v1.11 to any official patch release of v1.12.